unclecaptain5426/Chrome-on-NT-Compatibility-by-Build/readme.md

 * Windows NT 4.0 with Extended Kernel

-* Windows NT 5.0 Pre-Alpha Build 1515 - Windows 2000 Beta 3 Build 1946
+* Windows 2000 Beta 3 Build 1946 and older for Chrome 0.2 and newer

 * Windows Whistler Beta 1 Build 2296 and older for Chrome 6 and newer

-* Windows XP RC 1 Build 2475 and older for Chrome 33 and newer
+* Windows XP RC 1 Build 2475 and older for Chrome 12 and newer